MicrosoftDocs/fabric-docs/docs/data-factory/known-issue-gateway-refreshes.md

 ---
 title: Known issue - Gateway Refreshes longer than an hour fail
-description: A known issue is posted where a refresh taking longer than an hour fails with  "InvalidConnectionCredentials" or "AccessUnauthorized".
+description: A known issue is posted where a refresh taking longer than an hour fails with  "InvalidConnectionCredentials" or "AccessUnauthorized" error reasons.
 author: nikkiwaghani
 ms.author: nikkiwaghani
 ms.topic: troubleshooting